QiufanLin/CLAP-I/README.md

 CLAP has been tested using data from three surveys: the Sloan Digital Sky Survey (SDSS), the Canada-France-Hawaii Telescope Legacy Survey (CFHTLS) and the Kilo-Degree Survey (KiDS).

 A CLAP model is developed via a few procedures: supervised contrastive learning (SCL), adaptive KNN, recalibration and refitting.
-Finally, in order to reduce epistemic uncertainties, we combine probability density estimates from an ensemble of individual CLAP models/realizations via the harmonic mean.
+In order to reduce epistemic uncertainties, we combine probability density estimates from an ensemble of individual CLAP models/realizations via the harmonic mean.
 These procedures have to be run consecutively (detailed below).

 The CLAP paper is available at .